Framework-R-D/phlex-design/doc/programming_paradigm.rst

 Expressing the processing needs according to mathematics enables:

 - the use of mathematical rules to optimize the processing of the data,
-- naturally reproducible results, assuming the functions are :ref:`pure <pure-functions>`,
+- naturally reproducible results, assuming the functions are :ref:`pure <programming_paradigm:Pure functions>`,
 - parallel invocations of pure functions with no possibility of data races.

-.. _pure-functions:

 Pure functions
 ^^^^^^^^^^^^^^